 iperf3 -c <dst-ip> -u -i 1 -b 200M

 Many client/server NIC cards perform TCP checksum/header offloading.
-This means that these calculations are done on the NIC itself.
-But for UDP, header processing is performed in software.
-As a result, performance numbers between UDP and TCP may not be consistent.
+This means that the NIC itself does these calculations.
+But for UDP, the software performs the header processing.
+As a result, performance numbers between UDP and TCP might not be consistent.

 iPerf3 features many optimizations that work well with modern server hardware.
-It also has new features to improve how statistics are measured.
+It also has new features to improve how to measure statistics.

 iperf3 -c <dst-ip> -O 2 -i 0.5